UniversityofHelsinki/kamu/docs/content/identities.rst

 to users with the *view_basic_information* permission.

 - Given names and Surname
-    - Official first names and surname(s).
+    - Official given names and surname(s).
 Used for identifying user from the official documents.
     - Verification level is saved separately, based on the information source.
 - Displayed given name and Displayed surname
     - A name user wishes to be called by.
 Used to create user accounts, email addresses etc.